 Although drug abuse and addiction harm many societal aspects from homes to educational institutes, it’s especially detrimental for the workplace. the only doesn’t it reduce workplace productivity and business returns, but it can also significantly put employees’ health and safety at risk.

-This is why Drug Testing 101 – What Everyone Needs to Know to Know programs have become an integral part of many public and private organizations.
+This is why drug Testing 101 programs have become an integral part of many public and private organizations.

 In this article, we’re going to take a deep dive into the drug testing process and its uses, and compare the different techniques and methods of drug testing.